chaos-lang/json/README.md

 ### list json.keys(dict d)

-Return all the keys in dictionary `d`:
+Returns all the keys in dictionary `d`.

 ```chaos
 kaos> dict a = {'a': 1, 'b': 2, 'c': 3}